remluben/vagrant-files/README.md

 3. Within your `/some/path/project/` directory execute `vagrant up`
 4. Let vagrant do all the work
 5. Start programming or login to the brand new VM using `vagrant ssh`
+6. Access the webserver root directory using http://localhost:8080
+7. Access the phpmyadmin database administration tool using http://localhost:8081

+### Default database credentials

+User:     root
+Password: root
+Database: development

+You can easily change the database *root* user password and database name by editing *install.sh*.

 ## Thanks to